This document shows how to create an admin workstation that you can use to create Anthos clusters on VMware (GKE on-prem) clusters.

 In your configuration file, enter field values as described in this section.

 String.
-The path of the JSON key file for your allowlisted service account.
-For information on creating a JSON key file, see allowlisted service account.
-For example:
+The path of the JSON key file for your component access service account.
+This is the account that Anthos clusters on VMware uses to download components from Container Registry.
+For information about creating a JSON key file, see Service accounts and keys.

 String.
 The IP address or the hostname of your vCenter server.